lexilexiko/OnePork/README.md

 | **Upstream base** | M5PORKCHOP **0.1.8c** |
 | **This repo** | https://github.com/lexilexiko/OnePork |
 | **Upstream** | https://github.com/0ct0sec/M5PORKCHOP |
+| **
+To fix the PWNCRACK crash/reboot issue, delete all files except the key; you can do this via the launcher or within OnePork itself. ||

 ```
         ^__^